+Electricity

-Electricity Repair category 2 Notes The electrical installation is dated as the electrical switch gear is of a style consistent with having been installed a number of years ago.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Repair category 2

+Notes There are some broken electricity sockets and further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+It should be appreciated that only recently constructed or

+Electricity

+Repair category 2

-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Notes rewired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category -
+Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.